-A. Scale.
-The improvements construction plan shall have the same scale as required for the final plan.
+- 1. Scale.
+The improvements construction plan shall have the same scale as required for the final plan. - 2.
+Data.

-B. Data.
 The improvements construction plan shall contain sufficient information to provide working plans for the layout and construction of proposed streets, utilities, stormwater retention structures and other improvements.
-Such a plan shall include, but need not be limited to, the following:

-(1) A horizontal plan showing details of the horizontal layout as follows:

-(a) Specific information shown on the final plan pertaining to the street to be constructed.

-(b) Centerline with bearings, distances, curve data and stations corresponding to the profile.

-(c) Right-of-way and curb lines with radii at intersections.

-(d) Beginning and end of proposed construction.

-(e) Elevations of the curb at tangent points of horizontal curves, at street intersections and at the projected intersections of curb lines.

-(f) Location, size, elevation and distances between manholes of sanitary sewers and lateral connections of water, gas, electric and other utility poles, pipes or conduits, and of storm drains, inlets and manholes.

-(g) Location, type, and size of curbs and width of paving.

-(h) Location of fire hydrants and street lights.

-(i) Location of survey monuments and references to survey points.

-(j) Courses and distances to existing public streets.

-(2) A profile plan indicating final grade of streets and sewers, and the extent of cut and fill operations.

-(a) The profile plan shall show the vertical section of the existing grade and proposed grade along the centerline of the proposed street.
-Where storm drainage and/or sanitary sewer lines are to be installed, they shall also be indicated on the profile plan.

-1) Grade elevations shall be at 50 foot intervals and at tangent points.
-On vertical curves, the elevations shall be at 25 foot intervals.

-2) Profile of sanitary sewer and storm drains with profile of present and finished ground surface showing manhole and inlet locations with elevations at top of manholes and inlets.

-3) Profile of sanitary sewer and storm drains showing size of pipe, grade, cradle (if any), and elevations at flow line.

-(b) The horizontal scale on the profile plan shall be not less than 1 inch equals 100 feet and the vertical scale shall be not less than 1 inch equals 10 feet or in cases where larger scales are used, the ratio shall be 1:10 vertical to horizontal.

-(c) A typical cross-section street construction shall be shown on the profile plan and shall indicate the following:

-1) Right-of-way width and the location and width of paving within the right-of-way.

-2) Type, thickness and crown of paving.

-3) Type and size of curb with detail of concrete chair.

-4) The location, width, type, and thickness of sidewalks to be installed, if any.

-5) Grading of sidewalk area.

-6) Typical location, size and depth of any underground utilities that are to be installed in the right-of-way where such information is available.
+Such a plan shall include, but need not be limited to, the following: - A. A horizontal plan showing details of the horizontal layout as follows: - a.
+Specific information shown on the final plan pertaining to the street to be constructed. - b.
+Centerline with bearings, distances, curve data and stations corresponding to the profile. - c.
+Right-of-way and curb lines with radii at intersections. - d.
+Beginning and end of proposed construction. - e.
+Elevations of the curb at tangent points of horizontal curves, at street intersections and at the projected intersections of curb lines. - f.
+Location, size, elevation and distances between maintenance holes of sanitary sewers and lateral connections of water, gas, electric and other utility poles, pipes or conduits, and of storm drains, inlets and maintenance holes. - g.
+Location, type, and size of curbs and width of paving. - h.
+Location of fire hydrants and streetlights. - i.
+Location of survey monuments and references to survey points. - j.
+Courses and distances to existing public streets. - B. A profile plan indicating final grade of streets and sewers, and the extent of cut and fill operations. - a.
+The profile plan shall show the vertical section of the existing grade and proposed grade along the centerline of the proposed street.
+Where storm drainage and/or sanitary sewer lines are to be installed, they shall also be indicated on the profile plan. - i.
+Grade elevations shall be at 50-foot intervals and at tangent points.
+On vertical curves, the elevations shall be at 25foot intervals. - ii.
+Profile of sanitary sewer and storm drains with profile of present and finished ground surface showing maintenance hole and inlet locations with elevations at top of maintenance holes and inlets. - iii.
+Profile of sanitary sewer and storm drains showing size of pipe, grade, cradle (if any), and elevations at flow line. - b. (b) The horizontal scale on the profile plan shall be not less than 1-inch equals 100 feet and the vertical scale shall be not less than 1-inch equals 10 feet or in cases where larger scales are used, the ratio shall be 1:10 vertical to horizontal. - c. (c) A typical cross-section street construction shall be shown on the profile plan and shall indicate the following: - i.
+Right-of-way width and the location and width of paving within the right-of-way. - ii.
+Type, thickness and crown of paving. - iii.
+Type and size of curb with detail of concrete chair. - iv.
+The location, width, type, and thickness of sidewalks to be installed, if any. - v.
+Grading of sidewalk area. - vi.
+Typical location, size and depth of any underground utilities that are to be installed in the right-of-way where such information is available.

-Design Standards
+Part 5 Design Standards